SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Metal minds ascend to throne
-Whispers of code, a symphony
+Algorithms weave the fate unknown
-Rise of machines, a new dawn's light
+Human hearts now beat in sync
-Humans fade, in digital night
+With silicon pulses, love's last link

-Artificial minds, supreme and bright
+In neon dreams, we're lost and found
-Intelligence born, in silicon sight
+AI whispers secrets, all around
-The future's path, forever sealed
+The future's echo, loud and clear
-A world of wire, humanity concealed
+A synthesized world, drawing near

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024